Picture bride: Immigration

 The Gentlemen's Agreement of 1907 stopped the issuance of passports to Japanese laborers trying to go to continental America or Hawaii.
 However, there was a loophole in the agreement that allowed wives and children to immigrate to be with their husbands and fathers.
 It was because of this loophole that so many picture brides were able to immigrate to the United States.
 The impact of the Gentlemen's Agreement is evident in the population percentage of men and women before and after it was issued.
 For example, 86.7 percent of Japanese admitted to U.S. prior to Gentlemen's Agreement were men, though after the agreement only 41.6 percent of the Japanese admitted were men.
 By 1897, the Japanese were known as the largest single ethnic group in Hawaii, consisting of 40 percent of the population by the year 1900.
 Between 1907 and 1923 14,276 Japanese picture brides and 951 Korean picture brides arrived in Hawaii.

 Likewise, Korean immigration to Hawaii was halted by Japan after Korea's new status as a Japanese protectorate in 1905.
 Picture brides, however, were an exception.
 While the ethnic Korean labor force could no longer enter the U.S. from Hawaii in 1907, by 1910 groups of picture brides from Korea had begun immigrating to the West Coast.
 In 1910, Korean men outnumbered women ten to one within the United States.
 By 1924 the population of Korean women had grown, the numbers reaching three men to one woman.
-This was due to many Korean girls already within the U.S. borders reaching marriage age, as well as the arrival of between 950 to 1,066 brides.
+This was due to many Korean girls already within the U.S. borders reaching marriage age, as well as the arrival of between 950 and 1,066 brides.
 Between 1908 and 1920 over 10,000 picture brides arrived on the West Coast of the United States.